 Metallic Bonding Examples

-1. Copper (Cu): Copper is a soft, malleable and ductile metal that is a good conductor of heat and electricity.
-It has a face-centred cubic crystal structure, and its atoms are held together by metallic bonds.
+1. Copper (Cu): Copper is a soft, malleable, and ductile metal that is a good conductor of heat and electricity.
+It has a face-centered cubic crystal structure, and its atoms are held together by metallic bonds.

 >Intramolecular and Intermolecular forces